 Sweet chutneys are not often the first thing that comes to mind with Indian cuisine, but they have a special place in food.
 Not everything is hot hot hot.
-This sweet chutney made using dates and tamarind, a tradition followed all around the country for various different dishes.
+This sweet chutney made using dates, a tradition followed all around the country for various different dishes.
 It’s sweet and tangy, and so very refreshing from the heat and spice that accompanies everything else at a usual indian meal.
 You can use this sweet chutney on all indian “chaat” items such as Pani Puri, Ragda Patties, Bhel Puri, Aloo Tikki.
 It’s also a nice dip for Samosas, Pakoras and basically any fried Indian appetiser.

 Fresh Dates Chutney

 250g high quality Medjool dates (If you have seedless dates, it will be quicker)